carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 >
 > d) 4, 2, 1, 6, 3.
 > > ## Solution
 > >c.
-Because the first step is always annotate the genes, then cluster the proteins within its corresponding families, after that is necessary create the pangenome
+The first step is always to annotate the genes, then cluster the proteins within its corresponding families, after that it is necessary to create the pangenome
-> >graph, partitione it and finally with draw command; create the U-shaped plot.
+> >graph, partition it and finally with draw command create the U-shaped plot.
 > {: .solution}
 {: .challenge}